FedericoSerafini/HLS-CNN/README.md

 [Vitis HLS](Code/Vitis-HLS):

-5.  adaptation of the C code to C++ code to take advantage of Vitis HLS syntax constructs and libraries.
+5. C to C++ code adaptation to take advantage of Vitis HLS syntax constructs and libraries.